Alberta Record

 · Order in Council / Proclamation of Public Sector Employers Amendment Act, 2023 · enacted

-This Order in Council proclaims the Public Sector Employers Amendment Act, 2023, into force, thereby implementing new legislative provisions concerning public sector employers in Alberta.
+An Order in Council proclaims the Public Sector Employers Amendment Act, 2023, into force, implementing new legislative provisions for public sector employers in Alberta.
+It also establishes a new regulation and designates specific health e

 What changed

-• The Public Sector Employers Amendment Act, 2023, is brought into legal effect.
+• The Public Sector Employers Amendment Act, 2023, is proclaimed into force, implementing its legislative changes.

-• Lamont Health Care Centre is prescribed as an employer for the purpose of section 1(1)(a.2)(viii) of the Public Sector Employers Act.
+• Covenant Health and Lamont Health Care Centre are prescribed as employers under section 1(1)(a.2)(viii) of the Public Sector Employers Act.

 Why it matters

-• The proclamation of the Act introduces new legal requirements and frameworks for public sector employers in Alberta.
+• The Act's proclamation establishes new legal requirements and frameworks for public sector employers in Alberta.

-• This may alter the operational autonomy or governance structures of various public bodies.
+• These changes may alter the operational autonomy, governance structures, employment relations, or compensation practices of affected public bodies.

-• The designation as 'employers' under the Public Sector Employers Act subjects Covenant Health and Lamont Health Care Centre to the Act's provisions regarding public sector employment.
+• Designating Covenant Health and Lamont Health Care Centre as employers under the Act subjects them to its provisions regarding public sector employment.

-• This change centralizes certain aspects of employment relations for these health care entities under the Public Sector Employers Act framework.
+• This designation centralizes certain aspects of employment relations for these health care entities under the Public Sector Employers Act framework.

 Other governance concerns